-No Indicator Related CS Policy Methodology 19 The number of new build affordable units completed in the borough as well as number of Landlord and Tenant grants provided, number of purchase and repair scheme, Tenancy Protection schemes and no. of empty properties brought back into use H3 - Affordable Housing Housing needs team 20 Number of new dwellings approved/constructed which meet the Lifetime Homes standard H3 Insufficient recording to allow monitoring 21 Number of permissions for GT pitches H4 - Gypsy and Traveller Accommodation Planning policy 22 New and converted dwellings on previously developed land H1 - Housing Provision Planning Technician ECONOMY 23 Amount of new employment land developed per annum EC1 - Business and Employment Development Planning technician 24 Employment land supply by types (hectares) EC1 - Business and Employment Development Regeneration 25 Number of farm diversification schemes permitted EC1 - Business and Employment Development Regeneration 26 Loss of employment land EC1 - Business and Employment Development Regeneration 27 % of land permitted for development on previously developed land EC1 - Business and Employment Development Regeneration 28 Empty commercial properties EC1 - Business and Employment Development Regeneration 29 Retail vacancy rates in the key service centres of Clitheroe, Longridge and Whalley EC2 - Development of Retail, Shops and Community facilities and services Regeneration 30 Permissions involving the creation of new retail floorspace EC2 - Development of Retail, Shops and Community facilities and services Regeneration 31 Permissions involving the loss of community facilities EC2 - Development of Retail, Shops and Community facilities and services Development Management
+No Indicator Related CS Policy Methodology 19 The number of new build affordable units completed in the borough as well as number of Landlord and Tenant grants provided, number of purchase and repair scheme, Tenancy Protection schemes and no. of empty properties brought back into use H3 - Affordable Housing Housing needs team 20 Number of new dwellings approved/constructed which meet the Lifetime Homes standard H3 Insufficient recording to allow monitoring 21 Number of permissions for GT pitches H4 - Gypsy and Traveller Accommodation Planning policy 22 New and converted dwellings on previously developed land ECONOMY H1 - Housing Provision Planning Technician 23 Amount of new employment land developed per annum EC1 - Business and Employment Development Planning technician 24 Employment land supply by types (hectares) EC1 - Business and Employment Development Regeneration 25 Number of farm diversification schemes permitted EC1 - Business and Employment Development Regeneration 26 Loss of employment land EC1 - Business and Employment Development Regeneration 27 % of land permitted for development on previously developed land EC1 - Business and Employment Development Regeneration 28 Empty commercial properties EC1 - Business and Employment Development Regeneration 29 Retail vacancy rates in the key service centres of Clitheroe, Longridge and Whalley EC2 - Development of Retail, Shops and Community facilities and services Regeneration 30 Permissions involving the creation of new retail floorspace EC2 - Development of Retail, Shops and Community facilities and services Regeneration 31 Permissions involving the loss of community facilities EC2 - Development of Retail, Shops and Community facilities and services Development Management

-No Indicator Related CS Methodology

-Policy ourousing,

-32 Unemployed persons in Ribble Valley EC1 - Business NOMIS

-and

-Employment

--00 All of the Control of Development NOME

-33 Number of people claiming a key benefit Ribble Valley EC1 - Business and NOMIS

-Employment

-Development

-34 Employed persons in Ribble Valley EC1 - Business NOMIS

-and

-Employment

-0.5 West and a Philip Walls Development NOME

-35 Weekly earnings in Ribble Valley EC1 - Business and NOMIS

-Employment

-Development

-Delivery Mechanisms and Infrastructure

-36 Number of developments with legal agreements for DM1 - Planning Planning technician

-infrastructure contributions Obligations

-DM2 -

-Transport Considerations

-Considerations

-Strategic Site

-37 Monitoring on the progress on the implementation of DMG2 Planning Policy

-planning permissions

-DEVELOPMENT MANAGEMENT POLICIES

-38 % of new development in accord with development DMG2 - Planning technician

-strategy ie directing development to existing sustainable settlements.

-39 No of permissions for development outside those DS1 - Planning technician

-settlements defined in the development strategy that do Development r larining teeriniolari

-not meet at least one of the criteria mentioned in the policy Strategy

-Transport and Mobility ,

-40 No of permissions granted within 400m of a public DMI2,DMG3 Insufficient

-transport route. recording to allow

-41 No of major permissions granted that require a travel plan DMG3 monitoring Insufficient

-4 no or major permissions granted that require a traver plan DIVIGO recording to allow

-monitoring

-42 Permissions which affect the opportunity to transport DMG3 Planning Policy

-freight by rail or affect the potential rail Station sites at - ,

-Gisburn and Chatburn.

-42 Protecting Trees and Woodlands DMT4 Troop

-43 Number of permissions involving the planting of new trees/woodlands and total net area DME1 - Protecting Trees Trees and Countryside Officer

-tices, weddiands and total net area and Woodlands Counti yaide Officer

-44 Number of permissions involving a net loss of woodland or DME1 - Trees and

-hedgerows Protecting Trees Countryside Officer

-- and Woodlands ,

-45 Number of TPOs made DME1 - Trees and

-Protecting Trees Countryside Officer

-and Woodlands
+No Indicator Related CS Policy Methodology 32 Unemployed persons in Ribble Valley EC1 - Business and Employment Development NOMIS 33 Number of people claiming a key benefit Ribble Valley EC1 - Business and Employment Development NOMIS 34 Employed persons in Ribble Valley EC1 - Business and Employment Development NOMIS 35 Weekly earnings in Ribble Valley EC1 - Business and Employment Development NOMIS Delivery Mechanisms and Infrastructure 36 Number of developments with legal agreements for infrastructure contributions DM1 - Planning Obligations DM2 - Transport Considerations Planning technician Strategic Site 37 Monitoring on the progress on the implementation of planning permissions DMG2 Planning Policy DEVELOPMENT MANAGEMENT POLICIES 38 % of new development in accord with development strategy ie directing development to existing sustainable settlements.
+DMG2 - Planning technician 39 No of permissions for development outside those settlements defined in the development strategy that do not meet at least one of the criteria mentioned in the policy Transport and Mobility DS1 - Development Strategy Planning technician 40 No of permissions granted within 400m of a public transport route.
+DMI2,DMG3 Insufficient recording to allow monitoring 41 No of major permissions granted that require a travel plan DMG3 Insufficient recording to allow monitoring 42 Permissions which affect the opportunity to transport freight by rail or affect the potential rail Station sites at Gisburn and Chatburn.
+DMG3 Planning Policy 4.5 Protecting Trees and Woodlands 43 Number of permissions involving the planting of new trees/woodlands and total net area DME1 - Protecting Trees and Woodlands Trees and Countryside Officer 44 Number of permissions involving a net loss of woodland or hedgerows DME1 - Protecting Trees and Woodlands Trees and Countryside Officer 45 Number of TPOs made DME1 - Protecting Trees and Woodlands Trees and Countryside Officer